 - Pour batter into prepared loaf pan and smooth the top.

-- Bake loaf in preheated oven for about 50 minutes for a 4x10-inch pan. *Baking time will vary for the 8x4 or 9x5-inch pans, so check and test often after about 45 minutes of baking.
+- Bake loaf in preheated oven for about 50 minutes for a 4×10-inch pan. *Baking time will vary for the 8×4 or 9×5-inch pans, so check and test often after about 45 minutes of baking.
 Test with a skewer in the centre.
 The tester should come out fairly dry and clean, with maybe a dry crumb or two on it.
 The sides of the cake should have pulled away from the side of the pan and the top should be puffed and cracked.
 The top will spring back when gently pressed with your finger.

 - Cool the cake in pan for 10 minutes, then lift out of the pan by grabbing the parchment paper sides.
 Set onto cooling rack and gently remove the parchment to allow the loaf to cool completely.
 Store at room temperature, wrapped, for up to 2 days.
 Cake will also freeze well.

-2. Recipe hasn't been tested with bittersweet or semi sweet chocolate.
-It should technically "work", though the chocolate flavour will be reduced.
+2. Yes, it really is just 1/2 oz!
+But unsweetened chocolate is pure chocolate, so a little goes a long way.
+I haven’t tested this recipe with bittersweet or semi sweet chocolate.
+It should technically “work”, though the chocolate flavour will be reduced.

-3. To get 1 1/2 eggs, beat together 2 eggs and remove 1/4 of it (just eyeball it :) Be sure to read the FAQ above the recipe card for more tips for making this recipe.
+3. To get 1/2 an egg, break egg into a small bowl and mix with a fork.
+Discard half of it, then add the other full egg to the bowl, to get 1 1/2 eggs.
+Be sure to read the FAQ above the recipe card for more tips for making this recipe.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!